 The surface of the trail begins with hard-packed soil combined with compacted gravel.
 There may be loose gravel at points.
 This wide trail leads to a raised bridge over Mount Scott Creek with steps at both ends of the bridge.
 After the bridge, the trail works its way through a small switchback to a junction with the Cedar Park Trail.
 Stay on the Sunnyside Road Trail.
 Soon the trail changes from the wide compacted gravel surface to a narrow, and rugged trail with many roots, ruts and rocks crossing its path.

 Other than the short gravel trail at the Mather Road access, and the Sunnyside section of trail as far as the bridge, we consider the trails at Mount Talbert to be difficult, due to their rocky, narrow and steep nature.
-If you do make it to the Summit Trail loop, there is one viewpoint to the south.
-Other views are obscured by trees.
-Black tailed deer frequently feed here in the early evening.
+If you do make it to the summit, there is one obstructed viewpoint remaining to the south.
+Other views are obscured altogether.
+Blacktail deer frequently feed here in the early evening.

 Mount Talbert Nature Park

-Hours: open half hour before sunrise and closes half hour after sunset
+Hours: open half hour before sunrise and close half hour after sunset

-Public transit: stops 500’ east [uphill] of SE Mather Rd parking lot; stops at Miramont Pointe.
-Both buses start from the MAX Green Line station at Clackamas Town Center.
+Public transit: stops 500 feet east [uphill] of SE Mather Rd parking lot; stops at Miramont Pointe.
+Both buses start from the MAX Green Line at Clackamas Town Center.

-Length: AR has no single, recommended route, therefore lengths will vary
+Length: AR has no single, recommended route – lengths will vary

 How difficult do we consider it: very difficult due to steep and irregular terrain, lots of exposed roots and stairs at the bridge over Mount Scott Creek